European ground squirrel

 The European ground squirrel (Spermophilus citellus), also known as the European souslik, is a species from the squirrel family, Sciuridae.
 It is among the few European species in the genus Spermophilus.
 Like all squirrels, it is a member of the rodent order.
-It is to be found in eastern and central Europe from southern Ukraine, to Asia Minor, Austria, the Czech Republic, Slovakia, Serbia, Greece, Romania, Bulgaria, North Macedonia and north as far as Poland but the range is divided in two parts by the Carpathian Mountains.
+It is to be found in eastern and central Europe from southern Ukraine, to Asia Minor, Austria, the Czech Republic, Slovakia, Serbia, Hungary, Greece, Romania, Moldova, Bulgaria, North Macedonia and north as far as Poland but the range is divided in two parts by the Carpathian Mountains.

 The European ground squirrel grows to a length of approximately 20 cm and a weight of approximately 300 g.
 It is a diurnal animal, living in colonies of individual burrows in pastures or grassy embankments.
 The squirrels emerge during the day to feed upon seeds, plant shoots and roots or flightless invertebrates.
 The colonies maintain sentinels who whistle at the sight of a predator, bringing the pack scurrying back to safety.

-Breeding takes place in early summer when a single litter of five to eight young is borne.
+Breeding takes place in early summer when a single litter of five to eight young is born.
 The European ground squirrel hibernates between autumn and March, the length of time depending on the climate.
 In preparation they will build up reserves of brown fat during the late summer.